IF U CARE SHARE FOUNDATION: DATA PROTECTION FAIR PROCESSING NOTICE

 How we collect and how we use your personal information and how we keep it safe:

 The categories of personal information we use are:

-- Your name, address, telephone number (landline and/or mobile), e-mail address and social media details;
+Your name, address, telephone number (landline and/or mobile), e-mail address and social medica details;

-We may collect personal information from a variety of sources including telephone conversations with you, information you have given us directly by letter, e-mail, social media or otherwise, via our web site and from other parties such as the Police, social services, crisis teams, coroners, local authority public and mental health services and other charities and support services.
+We may collect personal information from a variety of sources including by recording telephone conversations with you, information you have given us directly by letter, e-mail, social media or otherwise, via our website and from other parties such as the Police, social services, crisis teams, coroners, local authority public and mental health services and other charities and support services.